male customer and salesman with clipboard showing wheel tires at car repair service or auto store

 Improving The In-Store Experience

-2021 was a perfect storm for retailers as they struggled with labor shortages, material scarcity, and supply chain bottlenecks.
-The new year, however, will demonstrate how retailers will pivot to combat these issues to improve the in-store experience and your retail customer experience strategy.
+2021 was a perfect storm for retailers as they struggled with labour shortages, material scarcity, and supply chain bottlenecks.
+The strategies for 2023 and beyond, however, will demonstrate how retailers will pivot to combat these issues to improve the in-store experience.

-Ready to take your store to the next level?
-Here are 6 tips for how to improve the in-store experience:
+Ready to take your retail store to the next level?
+Here are 6 tips for how to improve the in-store retail experience:

 Technology to the Rescue

 Technology is becoming a weapon as well as a competitive advantage for retailers.
-If you want to know how to enhance the customer experience in retail, you should stay abreast of emerging retail industry trends, such as self-checkout options and automation.
-These retail experience innovations can offset a reliance on workers, allowing them to spend more time on customer engagement on the sales floor.
-Walmart, for example, uses automated bots to retrieve goods at fulfillment centers.
-Driverless trucks are more efficient for the big box retailer, resulting in a faster delivery time and better customer experience.
+If you want to know how to enhance the retail customer experience, you should stay abreast of emerging trends, such as self-checkout options and automation.
+These retail innovations can help offset reliance on workers, allowing them to spend more time on customer engagement and customer service support on the sales floor.
+Walmart in the United States, for example, uses automated bots to retrieve goods at fulfilment centres.
+Plus, driverless trucks for the big box retailer are more efficient, resulting in a faster delivery time and better customer experience.

-Regarding checking out, retailers should untether store employees from large cash registers by equipping each store associate with a hand-held device – particularly during busy seasons.
-Accepting mobile payment options and “tap technology” in physical retail stores also helps to boost customer satisfaction.
+As seen in many large high-street stores, including Marks & Spencer, when it comes to checking out, retailers should untether store employees from large cash registers by equipping each store associate with a hand-held device – particularly during busy seasons.
+Accepting mobile payment options and “tap technology” also help to boost customer satisfaction.

 Streamlining Staffing and Store Operations Is Key

-Given the challenges of ongoing staffing shortages, it’s important that retailers leverage technology to improve a retail store’s efficiency and customer service.
-Smart commercial lockers, for example, offer a self-service model for order retrieval and returns, freeing up employees for other tasks like in-store customer engagement.
-Solutions like Buy Online, Pick-up in Locker (BOPIL) by Parcel Pending allow retail customers to retrieve orders in less than two minutes.
+Given the challenges of ongoing staffing shortages, it’s important that retailers leverage technology to improve a retail store’s efficiency.
+Smart lockers, for example, offer a self-service model for order retrieval and returns, freeing up employees for other tasks like in-store customer engagement.
+Enabling click-and-collect from a Parcel Pending by Quadient retail locker can allow a customer to retrieve an order in less than two minutes.
 Most importantly, a customer whose wait time is two minutes or less is four times more likely to purchase again and remain a loyal customer in the future.

-When a customer chooses to interact with an employee during an in-store shopping experience, it’s important that the interaction delivers an exceptional customer experience.
-Setting an employee up for success is paramount to the customer journey.
-Ideally, employees should be ready to assist customers, deliver an experience that meets their expectations for customer satisfaction, make suggestions about merchandise, and explain store policies.
+When a customer chooses to interact with an employee during an in-store shopping experience, it’s important that the interaction delivers an exceptional retail customer experience.
+Setting an employee up for success is paramount.
+Ideally, employees should be at the ready to assist customers, deliver an experience that meets their expectations for customer satisfaction, make suggestions about merchandise, explain store policies, and handle other customer service matters.

 Returns as a Competitive Advantage

-Retailers recognize the exorbitant costs of returns management.
-However, they’re hesitant to change their liberal return policies as such changes could harm their reputations, sales, and customer loyalty.
-After all, 92% of consumers surveyed said they would buy again if the product return process is easy.2
+Retailers recognise the exorbitant costs of returns management.
+However, they’re hesitant to change their liberal return policies as such changes could harm their reputations and sales.
+After all, 92% of consumers surveyed said that they would buy again if the product return process is easy.2

-It should come as no surprise, then, that the National Retail Federation (NRF) reports that “spending on global reverse logistics technologies will spike in 2021 – forecast last year to hit $604 billion by 2025 – as retailers seek to alleviate a major pain point in the shopping journey and minimize the cost of returns”.3,4
+It should come as no surprise, then, that the National Retail Federation (NRF) reports that “spending on global reverse logistics technologies will spike in 2021 – forecast to hit $604 billion by 2025 – as retailers seek to alleviate a major pain point in the shopping journey and minimise the cost of returns”.3,4

 To survive and thrive, retailers must invest in upgrading the returns process.
-Having a flexible returns policy is one way to improve the customer experience; retailers must adapt these policies to maintain a competitive advantage and improve customer retention.
-Offering multiple return methods is a critical aspect of this and means accepting returns at the store, via smart lockers, or through third-party networks that don’t even require a box or label.
-Of course, retailers must understand who is returning items and why to lower their return rate.
-Finally, empowering the customer experience team to make (limited) exceptions to a return policy can help cement loyalty and build customer trust.
+Having a flexible returns policy is one way to improve the customer experience; retailers will need to lean into adapting these policies to maintain a competitive advantage.
+Offering multiple returns methods is a critical aspect of the retail experience and means accepting returns at the store, via smart lockers, or through third-party networks that don’t even require a box or label.
+Of course, retailers must understand not only who is returning items but why in order to lower their return rate.
+Finally, empowering the customer experience team to make (limited) exceptions to a return policy can help cement loyalty and build trust with customers.

 Environmental Concerns Heat Up: Touting Sustainability is Critical